HerrMotz/bachelor-thesis/publication/main.typ

 #figure(image("Qualifier_ohne.svg"), caption: [A qualifier would require a blank node]) <fig:vqg_no_qualifier>

 The term and concept "qualifier" is *not* used or specified in the RDF reference @W3C_RDF_1.1_Reference @W3C_RDF_1.2_Proposal.
 The definition below follows the Wikibase conventions @wikibooks_sparql_qualifiers @wikidata_sparql_qualifiers, where the *qualified edge\/assertion* is displayed hierarchically above the qualifiers.

-#remark[In this work, the term *qualifier* can be used in three ways: The *concept* of a qualifier, is that a relationship between items can be further specified using them.
+In this work, the term *qualifier* can be used in three ways: The *concept* of a qualifier, is that a relationship between items can be further specified using them.
 The now following definition refers to qualifiers, which are asserted in an RDF graph.
-The third meaning is a qualifier in a qualifiable Visual Query Graph (see @def:qvqg-qualifier).]
+The third meaning is a qualifier in a qualifiable Visual Query Graph (see @def:qvqg-qualifier).
+Now, using the many special prefixes of the Wikibase RDF data model @fig:rdf_mapping, a qualifier can be unambiguously defined.

 #todo[move this somewhere where it makes sense]
 The semantically similar assertions $(s,p,o)$ and $(b, p_s, o)$ are not erroneous, but an implementation detail of Wikibase to be able to differentiate the qualifiers from the qualified edge.